pivotal-cf/docs-partners-template/README.md

 ### <a id='zero-to-bookbinder'></a>Zero to Bookbinder: How to Install Bookbinder and Build, View, and Edit Your Docs from Nothing

+If you are reading this, Pivotal has invited you to a git repo where you can build and edit documentation in the Ruby / Markdown / HTML format that the online publishing tool [Bookbinder](https://github.com/pivotal-cf/bookbinder/blob/master/README.md) uses to build Pivotal's documentation.

+Here's how to install Bookbinder and build your docs from the repo, starting from scratch, on a Mac OS X machine.

-Note: All steps below are implicitly preceded with, "If you haven't already..."
+<p class="note"><strong>Note</strong>: All steps below are implicitly preceded with, "If you haven't already..."
+You should skip any installation steps that have already contributed to your environment.</p>

 #### Install Ruby